SushmaNagesh-09/Spam-Email-Prediction/README.md

   4. Model Training: Split the dataset into training and testing sets.
 Train a logistic regression model on the training data.

-  5. Model Evaluation: Evaluate the performance of the trained model on the testing data using accuracy score or other relevant metrics.
+  5. Model Evaluation: Evaluate the performance of the trained model on the testing data using an accuracy score or other relevant metrics.

   6. Prediction: Use the trained model to predict whether new incoming emails are spam or non-spam.